- Overview / Get Help

 Use local hard drive scratch space for large files and faster access

 If you are using a department Linux computer, there is typically 100 GiB of space available on your computer's local hard drive in the directory "/scratch/username".
 You may create subdirectories and store files there.
 Note that these files are not stored on our file server and thus not backed up automatically.
+Additionally, since these files are stored locally, they do not contribute to the data quota above.
 Also, they are local to that particular computer, meaning: if you log in on a different computer (in, say, the 369/385 lab), there is a different scratch space there.
 On the other hand, your computer can access the local scratch space significantly faster than the network file server.
 The scratch space is a great choice for large data files being generated by computation programs, or other files that do not fit in your network account.
 You can manually back up your scratch space by using an external hard drive (see below).

 Alternatives if you need more space than we can offer